AviatrixSystems/Docs/HowTos/config_paloaltoVM.rst

 7. Configure NAT for egress
 ------------------------------

-If you also like to enable NAT to test egress, follow these steps.
+If you would also like to enable NAT to test egress, follow these steps.

  a.
 Click Policies
  b.
 Click NAT